Norboro1/JavascriptQuizGame/README.md

-A quiz game to test your Javascript skills!
+A quiz game to test your Javascript knowledge!

 visit here: https://norboro1.github.io/JavascriptQuizGame/